-The decomposition time is long and it will take much longer than the service life of the application at room temperature.
-Some other factors (high temperatures and addition of certain alloying elements for instance) can affect this decomposition as they promote graphite formation.
+The decomposition time is long and will take much longer than the service life of the application at room temperature.
+Some other factors (high temperatures and the addition of certain alloying elements, for instance) can affect this decomposition as they promote graphite formation.

-Cementite in its pure form is a ceramic and it is hard and brittle which makes it suitable for strengthening steels.
+Cementite, in its pure form, is ceramic and is hard and brittle, making it suitable for strengthening steels.
 Its mechanical properties are a function of its microstructure, which depends upon how it is mixed with ferrite.

-In the iron–carbon system (i.e., plain-carbon steels and cast irons) it is a common constituent because ferrite can contain at most 0.02wt% of uncombined carbon.
+The iron-carbon system (i.e., plain-carbon steels and cast irons) is a common constituent because ferrite can contain at most 0.02wt% of uncombined carbon.
 Therefore, in carbon steels and cast irons that are slowly cooled, a portion of the carbon is in the form of cementite.

 Cementite forms directly from the melt in the case of white cast iron.
 With a lower silicon content (containing less than 1.0 wt% Si – graphitizing agent) and faster cooling rate, the carbon in cast iron precipitates out of the melt as the metastable phase cementite, Fe3C, rather than graphite.
 The product of this solidification is known as white cast iron (also known as chilled irons).